Home Community Local Events Bulletin Board Local Services Weather Report Road Report Links

 We dance with reverence and respect for those dances we reclaim.
 The ancient dance forms, thus renewed by our creative attention and participation, nourish our understanding of the body as sacred.
 This occurs on three levels: our individual bodies, the collective body of the dancing group moving as one, and the body of the earth upon whom we dance.
 Ultimately we seek the integration of ancient and modern forms of dance and ritual in a movement event that represents the DANCE OF LIFE itself.
 Circle dancing is a catalyst for integration within the self, communities and earth that has immediate as well as far reaching effects.
 There is a healing quality within the dance itself which enables people to become more poised and self confident within their bodies.
 The body and the heart learn these simple and flowing dances with ease.

 The circle gathers at the Dunster Community Hall every second Saturday from 7pm to 9pm.
-For more information contact: Debby Ladouceur at 250-968-4429 or Nancy Taylor at 250-968-4358.
+For more information contact Debby Ladouceur at 250-968-4429 or Nancy Taylor at 250-968-4358.

-Three Valleys Coop
+Three Valleys Community Development Co-operative

 Trappers Association